gemc/clas12Tags_old/README.md

 	- Updated DC geometry using latest survey (May 18 Entry in DB) :soon:
 	- Geometry variation as a gcard option :soon:
 	- variations for rg-a different run-periods
+	- Fixed bug that prevented material name from being displayed in the GUI

 <br>